-However, due to various mode of designs of mobile applications these apps present various security vulnerabilities that come due to the mobile companies’ customizations.
-They indicate that using a three-fold analysis that considered mobile application permission as a security mechanism, provenance of apps by various application stores and vulnerability analysis before apps are deployed in one of the mechanisms required to enhance security and prevent mobile threats.
-The hardware requires some components of the android architecture to enhance security, its key role is that through the software components the CPU, GPU, and other hardware components use encryption to secure the device.
+However, due to the various design modes of mobile applications, these apps present various security vulnerabilities that arise due to the mobile companies’ customizations.
+These vulnerabilities indicate that using a three-fold analysis that considers mobile application permission as a security mechanism, provenance of apps from the various application stores, and vulnerability analysis before apps are deployed is necessary to enhance security and prevent mobile threats.
+The hardware requires some components of the Android architecture to enhance security; its key role is that, through the software components, the CPU, GPU, and other hardware components use encryption to secure the device.
 The Android OS also uses hardware features to enhance security, such as the secure element (SE) and the trusted execution Environment (TEE).

 Android Architecture